CompBioChemRG/Lbrazilensis_PeruNPDB/README.md

 This repository contains the molecular dynamics (MD) simulation files, analysis workflows, and custom scripts used in the study:

-**Multiscale Computational Discovery of Natural-Product Inhibitors from PeruNPDB database against *Leishmania braziliensis***
+**From Proteome-Wide Target Prioritization to Natural Product Discovery: A Multiscale Computational Study of Leishmania braziliensis***

 The repository provides the complete MD simulation setup and analysis procedures for the apo protein and two selected ligand-bound complexes identified through virtual screening and binding free-energy evaluation.